RajarshiBose19/Voting-Website-20BCE2574/README.md

 - Security: The system must use high-level encryption for data transactions and store passwords securely.
 It should prevent serial attacks and unauthorized access.
 - Performance: The system should have reasonably short response times and minimal downtime during the voting process.

-## Getting Started

-To set up the Online Voting System locally or deploy it to a server, follow the instructions in the [Installation Guide](INSTALLATION.md).

 ## Usage